Jan Kaplický: Early career

+Final years and death

 In 2007, Kaplický won the design competition for the new Czech National Library building.
-This was to have been his first major building in his home country, and he said the project was the most important event in his life.
+This would be his first major building in his home country, and he said the project was the most important event in his life.
 However, the design for the building, resembling a green and purple blob and nicknamed by locals "the Octopus", was heavily criticised.
 President of the Czech Republic Václav Klaus was overheard saying he would be willing to prevent the building going ahead with his own body; his spokesman later clarified it was an off-hand remark that had not been meant to be taken seriously.
 Pavel Bém, the Civic Democrat Mayor of Prague, supported the design when it was selected but later become hostile to it, saying that the City Council of Prague, which is dominated by the Civil Democratic Party, would not allow the Octopus to be built as it would ruin Prague's panorama.
 Vlastimil Jezek, a former director of the Library, regarded Kaplický as "another protagonist of Czech culture who has been crushed by Czech narrow-mindedness."
 Although the design was eventually dropped, Kaplický remained hopeful that the building would be built through funds from a private foundation established for this purpose.

 Apart from his design work, Kaplický was active in the education of architects.
-He taught from 1982 to 1988 at the Architectural Association School of Architecture, the oldest independent architectural school in the UK, and in 1992 at the School of Architecture in Bordeaux and at the Design Workshop of the Technische Universität Berlin.
+From 1982 to 1988, he taught at the Architectural Association School of Architecture, the oldest independent architectural school in the UK.
+In 1992, Kaplický taught at the School of Architecture in Bordeaux and at the Design Workshop of the Technische Universität Berlin.
 He was also an external examiner for the Architectural Association between 1995 and 1998, and in 2000 was an assessor for the Domus Awards of the B.B.J.
 Competition in Milan.